Nevaehni/SoftwareManager/README.md

 - **Recommended**: Use `InstallAndLaunchPowerShell.cmd` to automatically install PowerShell 7
 - Or manually install PowerShell 7+ from: https://github.com/PowerShell/PowerShell/releases

-**"Chocolatey is not installed"**
+**"Windows Package Manager (Winget) is not installed"**
-- The script automatically installs Chocolatey if not present
+- The script automatically attempts to install Winget if not present on older Windows versions
-- Requires internet connection for download
+- On Windows 10 (1903+) and Windows 11, Winget should be pre-installed
-- If automatic installation fails, install manually from https://chocolatey.org/install
+- If automatic installation fails, install manually from Microsoft Store or GitHub releases

 **"packages.txt file not found" or "ConfigMappings.ps1 file not found"**
 - Ensure all three files are in the same directory as the script